BRC Food Safety

 Experience and Quality

 These audits are carried out by experienced food safety professionals trained specifically to the BRC Standard.
-They include significant time in the process plant and a review of the quality management and food safety systems (HACCP-based) that are in place.
+They include significant time in the process plant and a review of the quality management and food safety plans that are in place.

 The Audit Process

 Audits using the BRC Global Standard for Food Safety as a guide generally require at least 2 days to complete, and include a document review and physical inspection.
 An additional day is devoted to writing the audit report and managing the corrective action process.

 AIBI-CS has auditors competent in the following product categories.